The Most Haunted Houses of Savannah: The Hampton Lillibridge House

 With the resident spirits affecting his sleep and making life difficult for Williams, he decided to try and do something about the occupations.
 He went to see an Episcopal bishop from a nearby Church, Reverend Albert Rhett Stewart.

 On December 7, 1963, the bishop himself conducted a lengthy exorcism of the restored Hampton Lillibridge House.
-He conducted a ceremonial blessed of the home.
+He conducted a ceremonial blessing of the home.
 He demanded that the evil spirits leave and rest in peace.
 His efforts were not in vain.
 The exorcism succeeded… for less than a week.
 A few days later, the disturbances resumed.

 The Hampton Lillibridge House Today